derbyps/api-saharaid/_docs/backend-flow.md

 Profile changes use one participant update.
 Document changes use the same single presign request for additions and one batched metadata request containing additions and removal IDs.

 For removals, ownership must be verified before deleting the S3 object and metadata row.
 A database failure must not silently leave metadata pointing to a deleted object.

+The metadata removal and an S3 cleanup record commit together.
+S3 deletion follows the commit; if it fails, retry the removal using the same `remove_ids` without resending additions.

 ### 4.3 Bulk import